Updated November 27, 2025: Feb 3/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to even start the math problem).
+But I have to ignore anyway (if I want to get my decision/true response out there: even start the math problem).

-mechanically ( rereading the problem and searching my memory again for the first step I was looking for, and then looking for help when I see I won’t find it in memory.)
+( rereading the problem and searching my memory again for the first step I was looking for, and then looking for help when I see I won’t find it in memory. )

 Step 3